Licence to Drive a Bus With a Seating Capacity of More Than 24 Passengers (Class 2)

 To register for the road tests, you must have held a Class 2 learner's licence for at least:

-• you have accumulated 60 months of experience as a holder of a Class 5 (automobile) driver's licence
+- you have accumulated 60 months of experience as a holder of a Class 5 (passenger vehicle) driver's licence

-• you have successfully completed the Conduite d’autobus (bus driving) program leading to the Skills Training Certificate issued by the Ministère de l’Éducation
+- you have successfully completed the bus driving (Conduite d’autobus) program leading to the Skills Training Certificate issued by the Ministère de l’Éducation

-If you take a practical course with a heavy vehicle owner or operator
+If you take a practical course with provided by a heavy vehicle owner or operator

-If the vehicle is equipped with an air brake system—F endorsement—or a manual transmission—M endorsement, your accompanying rider’s driver’s licence must include these endorsements.
+If the vehicle is equipped with an air brake system—F endorsement—or a manual transmission—M endorsement, the licence of your accompanying driver must include these endorsements.

-Given that driving a heavy vehicle is a complex task, you should drive as often as possible, on different roads, both day and night, and in a variety of weather conditions.
+Given that driving a heavy vehicle is a complex task, you should drive as often as possible, on different roads, both dayduring the daytime and at night, and in a variety of weather conditions.

 Importance of the circle check

 Before getting behind the wheel, drivers must make sure that a circle check of their vehicle was completed within the previous 24 hours.
-If this is not the case, a new circle check must be performed.
 Through practice, you will develop an efficient inspection technique that will allow you to check the vehicle's compliance and increase road safety.

 Other requirements

-You must also comply with the other obligations of heavy vehicle drivers, such as load securement standards and the hours of driving and off-duty time.
+You must also comply with the other obligations for driving a heavy vehicle, such as load securement standards and the hours of driving and off-duty time.

 Abiding by the hours of driving and off-duty time reduces the risk of driver fatigue.
 Your lifestyle also plays a major role.
 The North American Fatigue Management Program can provide valuable assistance.